Navigating the borrowing process

 Repaying Your Loans

-Be sure you're in touch with your at all times throughout your years of borrowing.
-It is even wise to pay interest while you're in school, if at all possible, on any loans that are accruing interest (i.e. every loan EXCEPT the Direct Subsidized Loan).
+Be sure to stay in touch with your at all times throughout your years of borrowing.
+It is even wise to pay interest while you're in school, if at all possible, on any loans that are accruing interest (i.e. every loan except the Direct Subsidized Loan).
 Once you're ready to leave school, we recommend using the to determine which is the best loan repayment option for you.
 Note: You may switch plans as your income situation changes.
 Just realize this — the longer you take to repay your loans, the more they will cost you.

 Federal Direct Subsidized and Unsubsidized Loans